magento/architecture/design-documents/redirect_domain_whitelist.md

 - env.php is a secure location that is only editable via file edit or cli command
 - The configuration could be set by setup scripts using `setup:config:set` cli command

-We will add a new option (`--domain_whitelist`) to the `setup:config:set` that accepts a comma separated list of domains.
+We will add a new option (`--domain-whitelist`) to the `setup:config:set` that accepts a comma separated list of domains.

 ```
-bin/magento setup:config:set --domain-whitelist="pwa.store.com, othersite.store.com"
+bin/magento setup:config:set --domain-whitelist="foo.store.com, bar.store.com, otherstore.com"
 ```
 Would result in an `env.php` entry:
 ```
 ...
-'domain_whitelist' => [
+'domain-whitelist' => [
-    'pwa.store.com',
-    'othersite.store.com'
+    'foo.store.com',
+    'bar.store.com',
+    'otherstore.com'
 ]
 ...
 ```

+Each domain and subdomain must be explicitly specified in the whitelist (i.e. wildcards are not supported).
+Disallowing wildcards (e.g. `*.store.com`) will prevent unintentionally (or intentionally) creating too broad of a whitelist that could essentially void this security measure.

 #### Redirect Validation Implementation